 Parking has always been on a "First come, first served" basis on the access road and gaps in the garage area.

 Please do not park (or let your visitors park) between or in front of the garages or next to the bin shed entrance at any time.
+There are signs to remind you.
 The garages are in constant use and you will be blocking your next door neighbour and the two garages opposite making access difficult and sometimes impossible.

 The Management team receive many complaints about unattended vehicles and notices placed on the offending vehicles and letters to the owners asking for their co-operation are ignored.
-In an attempt to improve / resolve the problem LMM have added new NO PARKING signs and are also considering using a specialist parking control company for private land, to patrol the garage area.
-Parked and unattended vehicles in the garage area could then attract a £130 charge.
+In an attempt to improve / resolve the problem LMM have added new NO PARKING signs.

 Occasionally we have vehicles that are apparently abandoned, unroadworthy or with a SORN notice left in the access road or garage area.
 This is not tolerated as it causes considerable nuisance.
 After reasonable warning to remove the vehicles it is our policy to contact the Police, the DVLA and London Borough Council and between us the vehicles are either just removed or removed and crushed under Section 3 Refuse Disposal (Amenities) Act 1978.
 In 2016 we successfully used this Act to remove two offending vehicles.

-If all the spaces are taken, did you know that for only £55 (2019) you can park on Devonshire Road in the residents' parking bays for 12 months?
+If all the spaces are taken, did you know that for around £50 (2023) depending on CO2 emissions, you can park on Devonshire Road in the residents' parking bays for 12 months?
 The permit is valid anywhere in the Green Zone, subject to the terms and conditions.
 There are some free visitor parking vouchers included in the fee.
 Roadside parking is free on Devonshire Road before 8 a.m. and after 6.30 p.m.
 Monday to Saturday and all day Sunday.
 There is a sliding scale of fees for up to three permits per flat.
 For more information call Sutton Parking Services on 020 8770 5070.

 There is a cold water tap behind the bin shed for car washing and garden watering.

-Entrance halls must be kept clear at all times of bicycles, buggies or other hazards to avoid possible accidents and to give the emergency services unhindered access.
-Failure to observe this could result in prosecution in the event of an accident.
+Entrance halls must be kept clear at all times of bicycles, buggies, boots and shoes, scooters and toys , or other hazards to avoid possible accidents and to give the emergency services unhindered access.
+Failure to observe this could result in the removal of the hazard and/or prosecution in the event of an accident.

 Waste collection.
 Laurel Manor has a contract with Sutton Councel to provide a weekly bin collection, usually TUESDAY.
 The bins in the bin shed are for black bag non-recyclable rubbish.
 These bags must be placed IN the bins, rather than on the floor.
 The lids on the bins do lift up.
 If you have children and send them down with rubbish please remind them to put the bags in the bins.
 The bins are usually emptied on Tuesdays.
 For more information call Sutton Council on 020 8770 5000.Next to the bin shed there are green bins for recycling to take cartons, food and drink cans, plastic bottles and glass bottles and jars, but not plastic bin liners or sacks.
 Separate blue lidded bins are for your paper and cardboard.